 Here’s a quick rundown:

-This is PBD in action, folks!
-It’s setting a higher performance bar for critical structures and for non-SFRS elements in taller buildings under more “common” shakers, aiming to improve overall resilience and reduce post-earthquake disruption.
+This is PBD in action within the code.
+It sets a higher performance bar for critical structures and for non-SFRS elements in taller buildings under more “common” shakers, aiming to improve overall resilience and reduce post-earthquake disruption.

 The Structural Commentaries (User’s Guide – NBC 2020: Part 4 of Division B) are your best friend when navigating the nuances of Part 4.
 They explain the “why” behind the clauses and often provide guidance on application, including for advanced analysis.
 Keep an eye out for updates too – the committee structure includes a Task Group on Seismic Resilience and Performance-Based Design, which signals ongoing development in this space.